I move fast toward anything that makes me feel present.

 The hyperfocus.

-Where you disappear into something for hours— forget to eat, forget to respond, forget the world.
+Where you disappear into something for hours.

 It looks like control.

-It’s just losing yourself in a different direction.
+It’s just losing yourself

-*But the part that costs the most is the impulsivity.
+The part that costs the most is the impulsivity.

-The way something feels right just because it feels good.
+The way something feels right

 The way urgency replaces logic.

-The way your brain convinces you this moment matters more than anything else.
+this moment matters more than anything else.

 Dopamine doesn’t feel like a reward.